zephyrproject-rtos/zephyr/doc/subsystems/mgmt.rst

-The management subsystem is based on the Simple Management Protocol (SMP) provided by `MCUmgr`_, an open source project that provides a management subystem that is portable across multiple real-time operating systems.
+The management subsystem is based on the Simple Management Protocol (SMP) provided by `MCUmgr`_, an open source project that provides a management subsystem that is portable across multiple real-time operating systems.

 The management subsystem is split in two different locations in the Zephyr tree: